microprediction/timemachines/README.md

 - See the [list of popular time series packages](https://www.microprediction.com/blog/popular-timeseries-packages) ranked by download popularity.
 - Or add your own

 Consider warming up some of the packages by choosing hyper-parameters and testing on real data.
 See the ([tutorial](https://www.microprediction.com/python-3)) on retrieving historical data that never gets stale, or the [real data](https://pypi.org/project/realdata/) package.
+We'd also refer you to the [comparison of hyper-parameter optimization packages](https://www.microprediction.com/blog/optimize).